S1mplector/S1mplector/README.md

 ## About Me

 I'm an intermediate level software developer aspiring to work in QA and test automation with a focus on creating **optimized, lightweight and secure applications** that deliver maximum functionality with minimal resource footprint.
 I believe in the philosophy that good software should be efficient, fast, and respectful of system resources.
 I give it my best to leave no dead or useless code in my projects.
-To achieve a lightweight design, I try to do most things from scratch.
 All my repositories follow clean architecture and test-driven development principles.

 ## Technologies & Skills